ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/upstream-pulls.rst

 Commit your changes, push them to the branch, and ask for a code review from another member of the team.

+Reviewing merge resolutions
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Reviewers are not expected to read all multi-thousand lines of diff in an upstream pull.
+These changes have already been reviewed by upstream, and are tested by CI on merge; reviewing them would be duplicate effort.

+Reviewers *are* expected to review any commits created since the "pull new changes" automation merge commit.
+For example, the mergiraf conflict resolution, stage0 update, and any conflict resolution by the developer assigned to the PR must all be reviewed.

 Tidy check failures
 -------------------